yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-bilevelprogramming.md

     6 :   -2.600E+01     0.00     -2.600E+01   0  Solved to optimality
 ````

 As you hopefully have noticed, completely standard YALMIP code is used to setup and manipulate the model.
-Hence, to obtain the final solution, we use [value].
+Hence, to obtain the final solution, we use [value](/command/value).

 ````matlab
 value([y1 y2 y3])